-1. Earn your desired education
+1. Complete your education

 The minimum educational requirement to become a mortgage broker is a high school diploma or its equivalent.
-Some companies prefer a candidate with an Associate or Bachelor’s Degree in Business Administration, Accounting or Finance.
+Some companies prefer a candidate with an associate or bachelor's degree in business administration, accounting or finance.
 You can choose to earn a college degree to gain more knowledge of financial and analytical topics.
 It can be helpful to review local mortgage broker job descriptions to determine the best educational path.

-2. Obtain a broker license
+2. Obtain a broker's license

 Find an accredited institution that provides the 20-hour course required to prepare you for the licensing exam.
 Visit the NMLS website to find a course that satisfies the requirement in your area.
 The NMLS exam consists of 125 questions and lasts about four hours.
-You must take the exam at an approved testing center.
+You take the exam at an approved testing center.

 3. Meet continuing education requirements

-4. Find mortgage broker jobs
+4. Find employment as a mortgage broker

 5. Gain experience